BestReviews is reader-supported and may earn an affiliate commission. Details

 A ping-pong paddle’s handle should accommodate your preferred grip.
 Shakehand grip or Western handles are longer and rounded, allowing for the popular shakehand grip or the Seemiller grip.
 Penhold grip handles are shorter and thicker, allowing you to comfortably hold the paddle in the Eastern style.

-Handles may also be straight, flared, or ergonomic.
-This has more to do with comfort than playing style.
+Handles may also be straight, flared or ergonomic.
+What you choose has more to do with comfort than playing style, but straight handles do allow you to change your grip more freely while flared handles provide a more secure hold.

 The rubber is the part of the paddle that makes contact with the ping-pong ball.
 While some paddles have no rubber, this is fairly uncommon in competitive play.
 The rubber should complement your playing style.
 Rubbers are measured by their tackiness and firmness.
 Some rubbers are pips out, with rubber stippling covering the surface, while most are pips in (also called inverted or reverse), resulting in a smooth and even surface.